-If you see a distress signal, you must assume it is a real emergency and render assistance immediately.
-If you can assist a boat in distress, you should.
-An unwritten law of the sea is that one boater will aid another boater in distress.
-The 1971 Boating Safety Act grants protection to a "Good Samaritan" boater offering good faith assistance, and absolves a boater from any civil liability arising from assistance given.
+If you see a distress signal or suspect a boat is in trouble, you must assume it is a real emergency and render assistance immediately.
+By law, the operator in charge of the craft is obligated to provide assistance to any individual in danger if such assistance can be provided safely.
+Failure to render assistance can result in a fine and/or imprisonment.

+The 1971 Boating Safety Act grants protection to a "Good Samaritan" boater providing good faith assistance, and absolves a boater from any civil liability arising from such assistance.